Dilbert66/esphome-vistaECP/README.md

 ## About the project

-This project allows you to monitor and control your old vista alarm panel over the internet through a cheap ESP device and an home automation platform*.
-* *Home Assistant or any other automation platform supporting MQTT protocol.*<br>
+This project allows you to monitor and control your old vista alarm panel over the internet through a cheap ESP device and an home automation platform such as Home Assistant or any other automation platform supporting the MQTT protocol.*<br>

 If you like this project and wish to supplement my coffee intake, please click the button below to donate!
 Thank you!